3 charged in insider trading case related to taking Trump media firm public, accused of making $22M

 “Insider trading is not easy money,” U.S. Attorney Damian Williams said in a release.
 “It’s cheating.
 It’s a bad bet.
 Because my Office, the Southern District of New York, is watching.
 And we’re working quickly to investigate and prosecute anyone who corrupts our financial markets.
 And we’ll keep at it as long as it takes.
 You can bet on that.”

-The men who were arrested were identified as Michael Shvartsman, Gerald Shvartsman and Bruce Garelick.
-It was unclear who would represent them at initial court appearances scheduled for later Thursday in Miami.
+The arrested men were identified as Michael Shvartsman, 52, of Sunny Isles Beach, Florida; Gerald Shvartsman, 45, of Aventura, Florida; and Bruce Garelick, 53, of Fort Lauderdale, Florida.
+It was unclear who would represent them at Thursday afternoon initial court appearances in Miami.

+Michael Shvartsman owned Rocket One Capital LLC, a venture capital firm.
+His brother, Gerald Shvartsman, was Rocket One’s chief investment officer, according to court papers.

+According to the indictment, Garelick was given a seat on DWAC’s board of directors and had access to confidential information.
+It said he then shared that information with his co-conspirators.